page discusses the range (distance) at which an avalanche transceiver

 signal search than to

 end up at the bottom of the slide and have to repeat the entire

 You can click on the transceiver names (or bars) in the following

 graph to read more about that avalanche beacon.

 (Learn how to test

 Dual Mode Beacons

-start in analog mode and then automatically switch to digital
+Patroller start in analog mode and then automatically switch

-the analog and digital range of the ARVA Advanced whereas the Ortovox Patroller has
+digital range of the ARVA Advanced whereas the Ortovox Patroller

 Search Strip Widths